ayblbd/pyspark-env/README.md

 # Creating the env
+NOTE: OS of extraction needs to be the same as the target OS

 `conda create -y -n pyspark-env python=3.7 numpy pandas scikit-learn`

 May give a file-system error.
 If so, simply run again.
 This is due to conda not being initialized